SJTU-IPADS/PhoenixOS/README.md

     #   -i: install after successful building
     #   -u: build PhOS with unit test enable
     bash build.sh -i -3 -u
     ```

+    Optionally, we can use pre-built image to simplify building, e.g.,
+    on CUDA 12.3, please simply use the following:
+    ```bash
+    ## build a container named phos-base.
+Can be skipped if it is on the hub
+    make build-image

+    ```

     For customizing build options, please refers to and modify avaiable options under `scripts/build_scripts/build_config.yaml`.